GESM 140g Syllabus

 GSEM 140g in Life Sciences.
 Scientific understanding of a full range of living systems from molecules to ecosystems, prokaryotes to humans, past and present.
 (Satisfies GE-D, Life Sciences) Open only to Freshmen.

 D. Byrd & T. Mintz.
 (2010) Discovering Speech, Words, and Mind.
 Wiley-Blackwell Publishing.
-(Also available downloadable from the Libraries.)
+(Also available downloadable from the Libraries if you choose not to purchase.)

-[optional to purchase; pdfs will be accessible if you prefer not to buy this] Introduction to Communication Disorders Robert Owens and Kimberly Farinella.
+Optional to purchase; pdfs will be available if you prefer not to buy this: Introduction to Communication Disorders Robert Owens and Kimberly Farinella.
 Pearson.

 Other readings will be assigned and posted as links or downloadable pdfs.